Tayruh/sadako/reference.md

 The `*` dialog token is used to display a popup when the link is clicked.
 Like usual, the link name is taken from the text following the `@:` name token.

 You can use the `*` dialog token in five ways:

+1. With an `!` action token.
+This closes the dialog window.
+If a name is given, it will close after pressing the link.
+If none is given, it will close immediately.
+Any text following the `!` action token will be discarded.
+Close immediately: `[:*!:]`
+Close with link: `:[*! @: Link name:]`

 1. Just output straight text to a dialog window.
 `[:* Some text @: Link name:]`